 “So what do you think is happening at the boatyard?”
 Harry asked.

 “It’s hard to say.
 Drake is certain it isn’t one of his employees – most of them have worked for him for years.
-That’s one reason I felt I should go – a more detached eye on the evidence.”
+That’s one reason I felt I should go – I would have a more detached eye on the evidence.”

 Harry nodded.
 “I see you’ve brought your pistols.”